 “We’re growing great reds on the peninsula, and we look forward to sharing them,” says Alan Eaker, owner of Longview Winery in Cedar.
 “Our Pinot Noirs are light and aromatic, showing more of the true characteristics of the grape varietal than many other regions.
 Our Cabernet Francs and Merlots are bigger and more complex with a memory of the Leelanau Peninsula in every glass.”

 To help go beneath the surface, the Leelanau Peninsula Wine Trail is excited to announce a free and fun event to help wine enthusiasts discover the red wines of Leelanau Peninsula.
 The Hunt for the Reds of October takes place the weekend of October 24-26, 2014.
-For the entire weekend, 22 participating wineries are offering free tasting of a diverse selection of red wines: dark and spicy Cabernet Francs, smooth & floral Pinot Noirs and a diverse range of vinifera and hybrid reds that are representative of Leelanau’s vineyards.
+For the entire weekend, 23 participating wineries are offering free tasting of a diverse selection of red wines: big and bold Cabernet Francs, aromatic and spicy Pinot Noirs and many more.
+The event is free to all who know the secret launch code: “The hunt is on!”

 In addition, the event benefits the American Red Cross of Northern Michigan with a portion of the weekend wine sales being donated to the cause.
 Great wine for a great cause?
 It doesn’t get better than that!